jhpyle/docassemble/_docs/groups.md

 ## <a name="editing"></a>Edit an already-gathered list

-It is possible to allow your users to edit a list that has already been gathered.
+It is possible to allow your users to edit a [`DAList`] list that has already been gathered.
 Here is an example.

 {% include side-by-side.html demo="edit-list" %}

-For more information about how this works, consult the documentation for the functions and block types that this example uses.
+This works using two features:

+1. The `edit` directive on the [`table`] block, which adds an "Actions" column to the table and indicates which screens should be shown when the user clicks the "Edit" button.
+First a screen will be shown that asks for the the attribute `.name.first`.
+Then a screen will be shown that asks for the attribute `.favorite_fruit`.
+2. The `.add_action()` method on the [`DAList`] inserts HTML for a button that the user can press in order to add an entry to an already-gathered list.

+You can also allow your users to edit a [`DAList`] from a [`review`] page.

+{% include side-by-side.html demo="review-edit-list" %}

+The attribute `.revisit` of a [`DAList`] is special; it is undefined by default and is set to `True` by the auto-gathering process at the same time that `.gathered` is set to `True`.
+Because `.revisit` is undefined at first, the [`review`] block will not show the "Edit" button for the list until the list is gathered.
+When the list has been gathered, and the user clicks the "Edit" button associated with `.revisit`, the user is taken to the block with `field: person.revisit`.
+On this screen, you can show the list as a table and provide the `.add_action()` button if you want users to be able to add entries.

 # For loop